How to Get a List of Registered Voters

 In some states, interested parties can purchase the data, but they have to send a request through old-fashioned means of communication, which means it takes a while for the data to reach the recipient.
 The format of the data presents difficulties for processing, and the volume of a single file is too large for existing tools to open.
 Moreover, it might take campaign multiple hours and expensive IT specialists to convert the voter data file into an operational format.
 In addition, the voter lists do not have much information about individual voters since they are scaled down.

 The campaign should consider an alternative approach to gathering data, such as the Walk Lists platform at https://walklists.com.
-Walk Lists is political technology that will allow the campaign to purchase voter data and create a voter list only within five minutes.
+Walk Lists is a political and consumer technology platform that will allow the campaign to purchase voter data and create a voter list only within few minutes with our express service or use our traditional (standard) service.
 The purchased list will include numerous fields, selected by the user.

-Firstly, to buy voter data, go to walklists.com and click on “Just buy data and walk away”.
+Firstly, to buy voter data, go to walklists.com and click on “Buy Voter Data” button.

 The selection will introduce you to the workflow that will guide you in the voter turnout data selection.